 Here is a breakdown of the new recruiting rules and their impact on the NCAA Division 1 track and field recruiting calendar:

-NCAA Division 1 and Division 2 coaches are permitted to contact recruits beginning June 15 after their sophomore year.
+NCAA Division 1 coaches are permitted to contact recruits beginning June 15 after their sophomore year.
 Then, on August 1 before junior year, student-athletes can take unofficial and official visits.
-Typically, Division 1 and top-tier Division 2 track and field programs set the pace; even though Division 3 and NAIA programs can contact athletes at any point during high school, these coaches usually recruit into senior year.
+Typically, Division 1 and top-tier Division 2 track and field programs set the pace; even though Division 2, Division 3 and NAIA programs can contact athletes at any point during high school, these coaches usually recruit into senior year.

 Families often think that recruiting starts when coaches can personally reach out to athletes.
 But the truth is that coaches are doing a lot of work behind the scenes before this point—they follow rankings, send out questionnaires and evaluate athletes ahead of time, so they know exactly who they want to reach out to when they can.
 They also discover recruits who may not have normally fallen on their radar by evaluating online profiles emailed to them by student-athletes.